-Favorite things to do: Running and hiking.
-Baking homemade bagels.
+Favorite things to do: Baking all the bagels and breads.
 Travel.
+Road Trips!
 Silliness with friends.
 Creative arts.
+Snuggling my kitties.

-Things I’m practicing: Art Journaling.
+Things I’m practicing: Yoga (badly).
 Meditation (again).
-Keeping my house clean (ugh).
+Keeping my house clean (sorta. ugh).

 Random Facts: I never learned to ride a bike.
 I’ve lived in 5 states.
 I’ve never had coffee.
 I am completely tone deaf.
 My favorite season is Winter.